richmondu/face_pay/README.md

 ### Notes:

-Its a digital project initiative for the well-funded companies with technology savvy directors and managers who are not afraid to risk, experiment, fail, learn and iterate.
+Facial recognition is one the digital transformation project initiative for the well-funded companies with technology savvy directors and managers who are not afraid to risk, experiment, fail, learn and iterate.
 This is a risky project but there’s tremendous opportunities once we make it perfect.

 Let's make it happen!
 Message me!